What is a scientific analysis, and why should we understand and do it?

 as indicating invalidity of conclusions!

-- Although skepticism is good, skepticism must eventually be backed up by data
+- Although skepticism is good, skepticism must eventually be backed up by

 - Lack of vested interest in the results